siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.22.1 - 06 May 2023 =
+* Inline Styles: Restored tablet and mobile padding.

 = 2.22.0 - 05 May 2023 =
 * Color Settings: Added alpha channel support which specifies the opacity for a color.
 * Styles: Prevented `!important` from being added to tablet and mobile padding.